JavaDev1983/WordSearchHVDR/README.md

 * [Configure Run Environment](#configure-run-environment)
 * [Readme File](#readme-file)

+---

-__Purpose of Project:__ Unsuccessful looking for a complete word search puzzle for an Android device.
+__Purpose of Project:__ Many unsuccessful attempts looking for a complete word search puzzle for Android.
 This project will fill that void.

 __OS Platform: Android:__ Build: SDK 30